zuozhenggh/learning-library/oci-library/oci-hol/oci-hpc/hpc-ansys_fluent/install/install.md

 Estimated Lab Time: 25 minutes

-## Objectives
+### Objectives

+In this lab:
-In this lab, we will walk you through the different steps on how to install the ANSYS Fluent Software (including it's specific libraries and binaries) on OCI.
+* We will walk you through the different steps on how to install the ANSYS Fluent Software (including it's specific libraries and binaries) on OCI

-## Prerequisites
+### Prerequisites

-* Some understanding of cloud and database terms is helpful
+* Download the FLUENT installer from the ANSYS website
 * Familiarity with Oracle Cloud Infrastructure (OCI) is helpful
 * Familiarity with networking is helpful